Loading...

 Portion Control

-Reduce the portion size of gatte ki sabzi and roti.
-Smaller portions can help manage glucose spikes.
+Reduce the portion size of both gatte ki sabzi and roti to limit the carbohydrate intake and manage your blood sugar levels better.

 Increase Fiber Intake

-Add high-fiber vegetables like spinach or broccoli to your meal.
-Fiber can slow the absorption of sugars.
+Add a side of non-starchy vegetables like spinach, broccoli, or a mixed green salad to your meal.
+These foods help slow down the absorption of carbohydrates.

-Include a source of protein such as grilled chicken, tofu, or lentils to your meal.
-Protein can help stabilize blood sugar levels.
+Include a source of lean protein, such as grilled chicken, tofu, or lentils, to your meal.
+Protein helps in stabilizing blood sugar levels by slowing down digestion.

 Stay Hydrated